Our Parish Mission

 Church Basement Small-Commercial Kitchen

-Almost one year ago, Blessed Sacrament Church began a very necessary, but very complicated, restoration project.
+Almost two years ago, Blessed Sacrament Church began a very necessary, but very complicated, restoration project.
 Required repairs and renovations were more extensive than first anticipated, although it is a blessing that structural deficiencies were discovered while repair was still possible!
 The expenses, however, were likewise greater than anticipated.
 We needed help and turned to the South Saskatchewan Community Foundation (SSCF).

 The South Saskatchewan Community Foundation graciously offered Blessed Sacrament a large matching grant, which has made it possible for our project to continue.
 This vital gift was provided through the Anonymous Donor Fund of the SSCF.